 Supplies Needed – An Oreo type of cookie for each player

 How to Play – Each player puts an Oreo on their forehead.
 When the timer starts kids need to get the Oreo to move down to their mouth without using their hands or dropping it.

 If they drop the Oreo you can pick it up and try again starting with it on your forehead.
-The winner gets the Oreo in their mouth first.
+The first person to get the Oreo in their mouth wins.

 Supplies Needed – A cereal box cut up into pieces for each player.